 Today, 22 of the 24 squares remain, shaded by Live Oak trees, branches heavy with Spanish moss.

-The Savannah historic district is one of the most popular destinations in the United States, so use these tips to beat the crowds, enjoy the best meals and experience the great history of Savannah.
+The Savannah historic district is one of the most popular destinations in the United States.
+When you use these Savannah travel tips, you’ll beat the crowds, enjoy the best meals and experience the great history of Savannah without the stress.

 There’s no particular order to these Savannah travel tips…. all are helpful!